TanukiSharp/mh-monster-info/README.md

 ## Goal

-The goal of this application is to help you properly choose your equipement for a given monster to hunt.
+The goal of this application is to help you properly choose your equipment for a given monster to hunt.

 ## Supported games

 Supported games are:
 - Monster Hunter 3 Ultimate
 - Monster Hunter 4 Ultimate
-- Monster Huner Double Cross
+- Monster Hunter Double Cross
 - Monster Hunter: World *(in development)*

 It is not planed to add other games for the moment.
 If you want to add another one, feel free to do so and make a pull request.